rojaswestall/odphi-hypebot/README.md

 ## Future Work

--Put bot in mutiple groups (maybe just with a secretary and president), therefore tasks can be added without spamming the main group
+- Put bot in mutiple groups (maybe just with a secretary and president), therefore tasks can be added without spamming the main group
--Hide group keys and secrets if the bot is deployed through GitHub -Calendar Reminders hooked up to Google Calendars -Connecting with google sheets to record study hours and keep a ledger of tasks -Connect bot to chapter bank account to easily see status and be notified if the chapter card is used
+- Hide group keys and secrets if the bot is deployed through GitHub
+- Calendar Reminders hooked up to Google Calendars
+- Connecting with google sheets to record study hours and keep a ledger of tasks
+- Connect bot to chapter bank account to easily see status and be notified if the chapter card is used